 (1) All Private Indian Investments and certain common shares of CSB Bank (subject to selling restrictions) were classified as Level 3 in the fair value hierarchy.
-Net change in unrealized gains (losses) on investments classified as Level 3 in the fair value hierarchy related to unrealized gains (losses) on investments held at the end of the reporting period, with exception of net change in unrealized losses of \$399 related to the reversal of prior period unrealized gains on the NCML CCD included in Other Indian Fixed Income.
-Net change in unrealized gains related to common shares of CSB Bank classified as Level 3 was \$4,775.
+Net change in unrealized gains (losses) on investments classified as Level 3 in the fair value hierarchy related to investments held at the end of the reporting period, with exception of net change in unrealized losses of \$399 related to the reversal of prior period unrealized gains on the NCML CCD included in Other Indian Fixed Income.
+Net change in unrealized gains related to common shares of CSB Bank classified as Level 3 was \$36,955.